DarkZelotesTV/kEssentials/README.md

 4. Run `./gradlew build` to build the plugin
 5. Install the plugin on your server and restart it

 6. Run the server on **JDK 8 or newer**.
-Discord features rely on JDA 5 and therefore need **JDK 11+** at runtime
+Discord features use JDA 4 and also run on Java 8.

 > **Build vs. Runtime JDK**: Use JDK 17+ to run Gradle, but the compiled plugin works on Java 8 servers.
-Only the optional Discord integration requires Java 11 or newer at runtime.
+When no Discord token is set the bot is disabled and Discord-related commands won't function.

 ## 🧾 Commands
 ```